Sex Education season 3 is out now, and the first reviews are in.

 ‘DID YOU HEAR ME SCREAMING???’ one Instagram user commented on the video.

-Girls' star Jemima Kirke is also rumoured to be swapping the streets of New York for a school in Wales to shoot for the third season of Sex Education.
+Girls' star Jemima Kirke is alsos wapping the streets of New York for a school in Wales to shoot for the third season of Sex Education.

-The news comes after Netflix confirmed that the third series of the hit show is back in production after the Coronavirus pandemic delayed filming.
-Shooting was originally planned to start back in April.
+The news comes after Netflix confirmed that the third series of the hit show was back in production after the Coronavirus pandemic delayed its original April 2020 shooting schedule.

-Will there be a Sex Education season 3?
+Is there a trailer for Sex Education season 3?

 Stay tuned for more information...